 On the other hand Vodacom joined with the Commercial Bank of Africa Ltd to provide mobile banking for the poor people.
 What they get a share of any interest paid on loans to its customers.

-Bharti Airtel offers Airtel Money and it allows clients to transfer money and pay electric and cable TV bills through it.
+In addition, Bharti Airtel offers Airtel Money and it allows clients to transfer money and pay electric and cable TV bills through it.

 Tigo offers Tigo Pesa which is accessed by nearly 3.5 million users.